 - In person class behaviors mapped to online alternatives – Remote Instruction is very different than in person instruction, but there are some ways you can emulate the classroom experience.

-- Inviting a Guest Speaker to a Virtual Meeting – You can invite anyone to one of your Virtual Meeting class sessions following these instructions.
+- Inviting a Guest Speaker to a Video Conference – You can invite anyone to one of your class sessions following these instructions.

-- Upload Virtual Meeting Recordings to Canvas – If you follow these instructions your Virtual Meeting recordings will automatically upload to your Canvas course site within 36 hours.
+- Upload Video Conference Recordings to Canvas – If you follow these instructions your Virtual Meeting recordings will automatically upload to your Canvas course site within a few hours.
 This delay may not be ideal for your class, in which case we recommend manually uploading the videos.

 - Asynchronous Teaching Using Canvas and Panopto – If you’re looking to pre-record lectures and share them via Canvas this article shows you how.